Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Identifiability and Constrained Latent Class Structure behind Bayesian Pyramids

-According to Proposition \ref{prop-relation}, for a multilayer sparse graph LCM with a $p\times K_1$ binary graphical matrix $\GG^{(1)}$ between the two bottom layers, one can follow \eqref{eq-relation} to construct a $p\times 2^{K_1}$ constraint matrix $\mathbf S^{(1)}$ as illustrated in Example \ref{exp-toy}.
+According to Proposition \ref{prop-relation}, for a multilayer Bayesian Pyramid with a $p\times K_1$ binary graphical matrix $\GG^{(1)}$ between the two bottom layers, one can follow \eqref{eq-relation} to construct a $p\times 2^{K_1}$ constraint matrix $\mathbf S^{(1)}$ as illustrated in Example \ref{exp-toy}.
 We next provide transparent identifiability conditions that directly depend on the binary graphical matrices $\GG^{(m)}$s.
 With the next theorem, one only needs to examine the structure of the between layer connecting graphs to establish identifiability.

 \begin{theorem} Consider the multilayer latent variable model specified in \eqref{eq-model}--\eqref{eq-modelfac}.
 Suppose the numbers $K_1,\ldots,K_{D-1}$ are known.
 Suppose each binary graphical matrix $\GG^{(m)}$ of size $K_{m-1} \times K_{m}$ (size $p\times K_1$ if $m=1$) takes the following form after some row permutation,